Assignment: Earth Sustainability Framework

 USC will serve as a leader in urgently aligning human economic and social systems with nature’s life support systems by:

-- Educating future leaders from all walks of life in their chosen field with a problem-solving mindset aligned with human and natural systems, and involving all stakeholders
+- Educating future leaders from all walks of life in their chosen field with a problem-solving mindset aligned with promoting sustainability in human and natural systems, and involving all stakeholders

 - Working across disciplines and with stakeholders to generate innovative research solutions that enable society, the economy and ecosystems to flourish